ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 ## Logging

+Logging comes in handy when trying to debug any Floorplan issues.
 Floorplan can display its own logging panel which can be configured using the `log_level` setting.

 ```
   log_level: info